-32 Several target countries became member of the EU during the period of our analysis.
+35 Several target countries became member of the EU during the period of our analysis.
 When we include these countries in the group of target countries, we fail to find evidence of retaliation.
 This suggests that countries close to EU membership did not take any measures that adversely affected French exports towards them.
 But limiting target countries to non-EU members as in Table 3b suggests otherwise.

-In the same Table 7 we also document the import volumes and prices.
-Product-level imports fall significantly as a result of antidumping protection which confirms earlier findings (Prusa, 1997).
 The average price effect appears limited with only a positive and significant price increase in the fourth year of protection.